 Recent research conducted in partnership with the Northeast Regional Initiative for the Preservation Trades indicates that preservation and restoration trades careers can offer exactly these benefits.
 [Read more…] about The State of Historic Preservation Trades in the Northeast

 Preservation League of NYS

-The New York State Council on the Arts (NYSCA) and Preservation League of New York State have announced that applications are now available to eligible municipalities and nonprofit organizations to compete for 2020 Technical Assistance Grants (TAG).
-[Read more…] about Historic Preservation Funding Available
+The New York State Council on the Arts (NYSCA) and the Preservation League of NYS have announced pre-applications are now open for the 2022 Technical Assistance Grants, with additional support from the Hudson River Valley National Heritage Area.
+[Read more…] about Grant Funding Available for Cultural & Historic Resources

 The Preservation League of New York State will host “Salvaging What Can’t Be Saved: Deconstruction, Salvage & Sustainability,”a virtual program set for Thursday, August 18th.
 [Read more…] about Salvaging What Can’t Be Saved: Deconstruction, Salvage & Sustainability

 The Preservation League of NYS and their program partners at the New York State Council on the Arts (NYSCA) and the Robert David Lion Gardiner Foundation have announced the recipients of their 2022 Preserve New York grants.
 [Read more…] about 2022 Preserve New York Grantees Announced

 The Empire Station Coalition will lead a group to Albany to lobby the Public Authorities Control Board before they vote on the Penn Area Plan at 2:00 pm today, Wednesday, July 27th.
 A rally is scheduled to begin at noon.
 [Read more…] about Rally Today in Albany To Save Penn Station Neighborhood

 A multi-state research collaborative led by community and economic development specialists at the University of New Hampshire Cooperative Extension seeks to assess the current workforce of trades professionals who work at least part-time on historic properties.